The Power of Partnerships

 With legislative support, SPS and Parks have developed a proposal to deliver the greatest value for tax dollars provided by our local community.
 Each partner entity has a vested interest and a responsibility to ensure mutual success as stewards (not owners) of the public’s funds, property, facilities and services.

-Our proposal is based on years of community input, study, and a commitment to making improvements that will benefit every Spokane neighborhood.
-This historic effort aligns two proposed ballot initiatives to maximize taxpayer investments in:
+Our ballot proposals are based on years of community input, study, and a commitment to making improvements that will benefit every Spokane neighborhood.
+This historic effort aligns two Nov.
+2025 ballot initiatives to maximize taxpayer investments in:

 • Youth Wellness